 Once the Accommodations Committee completes its review, the decision will be provided in writing to the student.
-If the request for a Support Animal is approved, the requesting student will be asked to sign a Support Animal Agreement that includes the provisions of this policy.
+If the request for a Support Animal is approved, the requesting student will be asked to sign a Emotional Support Animal (ESA) Agreement that includes the provisions of this policy.
+This signed agreement needs to be given to the Office of Residential Life and Education seven business days before the animal is expected to reside on campus.
 The Accommodations Committee will collaborate with other College offices, including the Dean of Students Office, to determine if there are any student conduct issues that may negatively impact the requesting student's ability to effectively control and provide a safe environment for the Assistance Animal.
 Once the Accommodation Committee reviews the request, the decision will be provided in writing to the individual.